Australia-India Council Grants Program

 The AIC reserves the right to withdraw funding if a grant recipient fails to comply with the Council's Funding Agreement.

-If the project involves guests travelling to Australia or India, the AIC Secretariat should be advised at least two weeks before the guests arrive to provide an opportunity for appropriate AIC involvement.
+If the project involves guests travelling to Australia or India, the AIC Secretariat should be advised at least three weeks before the guests arrive to provide an opportunity for appropriate AIC involvement.

 In order to give your application the best possible chance, please be aware of the following: